pragma-org/PDRs/PRD_0006-Reporting-Proposal/README.md

 ## Submission

-The reports should be added to the PRAGMA board git repository at least 7 days in advance of the next meeting.
+The reports should be added to the PRAGMA board git repository.
+Reports are due 5 days before the end of a quarter at the latest.

 ## Discussion points
 <!-- Summarizes, a posteriori, the major discussion points that gravitates around the decision -->